-2. Points System
+Points System

 The points system is a behaviour management tool that is used throughout the day.
 It is a system of accrediting points according to outstanding, good, satisfactory and unsatisfactory behaviour, effort and social skills.
-For each lesson pupils can earn up to three points.
-Points are also awarded for good behaviour during break and lunch times.
+For each lesson pupils can earn up to five points.

+The breakdown of how pupils earn these points are as follows:

+- two points for lesson engagement

+- two points for behaviour

+- one point for attitude to learning.

+This means pupils are able to earn at least 1 point per lesson.

-Points are recorded on a individual points card that the pupils retain themselves through the day, pupils are informed after each session how many points they have earned.
+Points are recorded within the pupil's planner, each lesson the pupil will discuss with Class teacher or Teaching assistant how many points they should be awarded for that lesson.

 Pupils will discuss their daily totals with their form tutors during tutorial sessions which are at the start and end of each school day.
+Within the school planner they will rate their day and think of the positives from the day.

-Staff will discuss with pupils how well they have done and why, and also try to identify any low scoring areas that can be improved.
+Staff will discuss with pupils how well they have done and why and also try to identify any low scoring areas that can be improved.

-Points will be saved towards an exchange item that has been previously agreed between the pupil and their form tutor.
+Points will be saved towards an exchange item that has been previously agreed between the pupil, parents and teacher.
 Pupils will be able to choose the member of staff who will accompany them to exchange their points.
 This will give the pupil valuable 1:1 time with their chosen member of staff.

-When the item has been chosen and agreed, the form tutor will tell the pupil how many points they need to collect for the exchange and update the pupil on their progress towards it
+When the item has been chosen and agreed, the form tutor will tell the pupil how many points they need to collect for the exchange and update the pupil on their progress towards it.

-3. Rewards Overview
+Rewards Overview

 Meadowcroft School is committed to creating, maintaining and promoting an ethos of celebrating achievement.
 High standards of behaviour, effort and attendance will all be recognised daily, weekly, termly and annually.
 Assemblies will be used to celebrate the achievements of our young people each week.
+As our children are very young, we believe rewards should be instant, with every lesson/day being a new start.